 The main message is that cancer likes foods that have been over-worked by processing or preserving, so by this definition, fresh foods are healthier.
 Not only do they not contain harmful chemicals but positively work towards ridding your body of those it finds.

-A note about antioxidants.
-From the above we might be tempted to stock up with them in the form of taking multi-vitamins but the cancer diet should avoid excessive intake of vitamin supplements, as they act as antioxidants and can interfere with chemotherapy when taken in large doses.
+This praise of antioxidants doesn’t mean you should over eat on fresh produce to or stock up with multi-vitamins.
+The cancer diet should avoid excessive intake of vitamin supplements, as they act as antioxidants and can interfere with chemotherapy when taken in large doses.

 Let’s look at the list of food types that are regarded as being cancer fighting.

 - Leafy Green Vegetables

 - Cruciferous Vegetables

 - Brightly Orange-Colored Fruits and Veggies (Citrus Fruits, Squash, Sweet Potatoes, etc.